Workshop

 About Anders Barslund

-Anders Barslund is an experienced architect specializing in evolutionary neuro-aesthetics and color theory, combining research-based insights with practical aesthetic solutions.
-With a 20-year background in the design and renovation of exclusive homes in North Zealand and a deep interest in how color affects spatial experiences, Anders has developed methods that are equally applicable in large construction projects and private homes.
+Anders Barslund is an experienced architect specializing in evolutionary neuro-aesthetics and colour theory, combining research-based insights with practical aesthetic solutions.
+With a 20-year background in the design and renovation of exclusive homes in North Zealand and a deep interest in how colour affects spatial experiences, Anders has developed methods that are equally applicable in large construction projects and private homes.
 His approach is relevant for architects who work with large-scale buildings and want to integrate colour as a strategic element in architecture.

 Your eyes see in RGB.